 GPS Tracking Versus Fleet Management: What’s the Difference?

-Before you get fooled into thinking you’ve found the deal of the centry, know that GPS tracking alone won’t provide the same ROI as fleet management.
+GPS tracking is cheaper, but it won’t provide the same ROI as fleet management.

 GPS tracking services primarily track the locations of the vehicles in a fleet, while fleet management software offers an array of additional features, usually including ELD compliance, fuel monitoring, maintenance checks and more, giving a fleet manager as much knowledge and power to run their business as possible.

 In other words, GPS tracking is a subset of fleet management.
-Any Fleet Managaement System should be able to track vehicle location, although not every GPS tracker can handle all fleet management needs.
+Any fleet management system should be able to track vehicle location, although not every GPS tracker can handle all fleet management needs.

 Verdict: Verizon and Samsara Are Industry Leaders